Judiciousmurich/ml-advanced-random-forest/README.md

 The ROC curve is plotted, and the AUC (Area Under Curve) score is calculated to evaluate the model's ability to distinguish between the two classes (default/no default).
 ## 6. Prediction:
 The trained model can then be used to predict whether new or unseen data will result in a default.
-Dependencies
-To run this notebook, you will need to install the following dependencies:

-### pandas – for data manipulation
-### numpy – for numerical operations
-### matplotlib – for creating plots and visualizations
-### scikit-learn – for machine learning models and evaluation metrics
-### scipy – for handling ARFF file format
-You can install the necessary dependencies by running:

-# bash
-## Copy code
-### pip install -r requirements.txt